Taana2/Taana2/README.md

 - 👋 Hi, I’m @Taana2
-- 👀 I’m interested in python
+- 👀 I’m interested in Python|Hacking
-- 🌱 I’m currently learning HTML css js
+- 🌱 I’m currently learning Python|Microsoft Office

 <!---
 Taana2/Taana2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.